How does this medication work? What will it do for me?

 Pregnancy: It is not known if this medication is safe to use during pregnancy.
 It should not be used during pregnancy unless the potential benefits outweigh the risks.

-Children: The safety and effectiveness of this medication have not been established for children under 12 years of age.
+Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age.

 What other drugs could interact with this medication?